 Types of Leukemia

-Leukemia develops in special stem cells located in the bone marrow.
+There are several types of leukemia but each develops in special stem cells located in the bone marrow.
 These stem cells create all of the blood cells in the body.
 In cases of leukemia, the stem cells stop producing healthy blood cells and instead produce immature cells that fail to function as they should.
 Leukemia most often occurs in the stem cells that form white blood cells.

 There are two basic categories of white blood cells: myeloid cells and lymphoid cells.